BatGap Logo

 Tom: Yeah, he’s quite funny.

 Tom: Sure, I mean, it’s clearly an open question.
-I think what you’re talking about is what maybe in science we call hypothesis.
+I think what you’re talking about is what maybe in science we call a hypothesis.

 Rick: Yes.
-Hypothesis – is that synonymous with theory or does it mean something different?
+Hypothesis—is that synonymous with theory, or does it mean something different?

-Rick: Okay, so theory is more settled and a hypothesis is more open to…
+Rick: Okay, so theory is more settled, and a hypothesis is more open to…

-Tom: Well, hypothesis is you observe some phenomena.
-This is the basic scientific method.
-You observe some phenomena, you try and come up with an idea that might account for that phenomena.
-I say, okay, well, I can see X, Y, and Z happening.
-I think it’s happening because of this.
-That would be your hypothesis.
-You don’t know if it’s true, but you just postulate it.
-And then you test your hypothesis.
-And then maybe it’s completely wrong.
-And so you throw it away.
-Maybe part of it makes sense, but the data shows the other part of it doesn’t.
-So you keep that part of it.
-So it’s iterative.
-Now you postulate a new hypothesis.
 So the hypothesis is the idea that you have germinating in your mind that may or may not be true, that accounts for all the available evidence that you currently have before you.
-And you then test.
+And you then test it.
 You have to keep on testing it.
-You don’t just say it fits the evidence, therefore it’s true.
-Which is dangerous.
-If you observe phenomena and you come up with a theory that fits it, that doesn’t mean the theory is true.
+You don’t just say, “It fits the evidence, therefore it’s true.”
+That’s dangerous.
+If you observe phenomena and you come up with a theory that fits them, that doesn’t mean the theory is true.

 Rick: A little bit better established, yeah.